Essay Sample on Equality and Diversity guidelines for childhood

 - These guidelines are meant for recognizing gender, ability, culture, class, ethnicity, language, religion, sexuality, and family structure as an integral part of society.

 - It embraces diversity and equality, which can be a rich source of vital learning for our children.
-Research says that education care providers, inspectors, lecturers, trainers, and others involved in the education and care sector critically explores their own attitudes and practices to provide more inclusive environments.
+Research says that education care providers, inspectors, lecturers, trainers, and others involved in the education and care sector critically explore their own attitudes and practices to provide more inclusive environments.

 Aims and Objectives of guidelines for Equality and Diversity in childhood